by-jp/www.byjp.me/content/notes/twitter/1196589526/index.md

 - imported
 - from-twitter
 ---
-JP is going to see Danny Byrd tonight\!
-Woop\!
+JP is going to see Danny Byrd tonight!
+Woop!